rubisco-sfa/ILAMB/doc/add_model.rst

 tutorial will copy the CLM40cn results data and treat it as another model as a demonstration only.

-The main concept you need to understand is how ``driver.py`` finds and classifies model results.
-When running ``driver.py`` in the previous tutorial, we specified an option ``--model_root
+The main concept you need to understand is how ``ilamb-run`` finds and classifies model results.
+When executing ``ilamb-run`` in the previous tutorial, we specified an option ``--model_root
 $ILAMB_ROOT/MODELS/``.
 This tells the script where to look for model results.
 The script will consider each subdirectory of the specified